wkhere/stackless/Doc/glossary.rst

       not expressions.

    extension module
       A module written in C or C++, using Python's C API to interact with the core and with user code.

+   file object
+      An object exposing a file-oriented API (with methods such as :meth:`read()` or :meth:`write()`) to an underlying resource.
+Depending on the way it was created, a file object can mediate access to a real on-disk file or to another other type of storage or communication device (for example standard input/output, in-memory buffers, sockets, pipes, etc.).
+File objects are also called :dfn:`file-like objects` or :dfn:`streams`.

+      There are actually three categories of file objects: raw binary files, buffered binary files and text files.
+Their interfaces are defined in the :mod:`io` module.
+The canonical way to create a file object is by using the :func:`open` function.

+   file-like object
+      A synonym for :term:`file object`.

    finder
       An object that tries to find the :term:`loader` for a module.
 It must